reeddunkle/Codjo/References/Optimizing.md

     return new_list
 ```

 This function requires an n-length list to be held in memory, as it's simply copying the current input.
+The larger the input, the larger `new_list` will swell.

 Time vs. Space